DynamoDS/DynamoPrimer/en/06_Designing-with-Lists/6-3_lists-of-lists.md

 ![List@Level-vs-ListMap](images/6-3/Exercise/listAtLevel_comparison.png)
 >1.
 Although both methods will give us access to the same points, the List@Level method allows us to easily toggle between layers of data within a single node.
-2. For a 3-dimensional grid, we need to have three different ways to access three layers of information - one for each grid of points we want to isolate.
-Depending on the complexity of your Graph, this method may require several List.Map nodes plugged into one another to access a single layer of data.
-For our third set of points, the graph needs two back to back List.Map nodes, but for more complex data structures it may require many more.
+2. To access a point grid with List.Map, we will need a List.GetItemAtIndex node alongside the List.Map.
+For every list level that we are stepping down, we will need to use an additional List.Map node.
+Depending on the complexity of your lists, this could require you to add a significant amount of List.Map Nodes to your graph to access the right level of information.
+3. In this example, a List.GetItemAtIndex node with a List.Map node reurns the same set of points with the same list structure as the List.GetItemAtIndex with '@L3' selected.

 ###Transpose
 Transpose is a fundamental function when dealing with lists of lists.
 Just as in spreadsheet programs, a transpose flips the columns and rows of a data structure.
 We'll demonstrate this with a basic matrix below, and in the following section, we'll demonstrate how a transpose can be use to create geometric relationships.